Technology-for-the-Poorest-Billion/2024-IMMI/www/index.md

 ## How to use the IMMI Period Tracker
-We have a step-by-step demonstration of the main functions of the website. this can be found at this [link](appLayout.md) to the website layout page.
+We have a step-by-step demonstration of the main functions of the website.
+This can be found at this [link](appLayout.md) to the website layout page.

-## How the Website was developed
+## How the Tracker was developed
+The website was developed by

 ### To configure your website: